Summer Walker: 2019–2020: Breakthrough and Over It

-During early 2020, Walker collaborated with an American rapper 21 Savage on a song, titled "Secret".
-Walker also appeared on a remix for Justin Bieber's song Yummy.
-In April 2020, she was featured on Khalid's remix of "Eleven".
 On June 29, Walker announced the release of an EP, titled Life on Earth to be released on July 10.
 The announcement came a day after she performed "Session 32" and "Come Thru" with Usher at the 2020's BET Awards, where Walker was nominated for Best New Artist and Best Female R&B/Pop Artist.
 Life on Earth debuted atop the Billboard's Top R&B Albums chart, becoming Walker's second number one.
 It also debuted at number 8 on the Billboard 200 becoming Walker's second top 10 project on the chart.

-Two tracks from the EP charted on the Billboard Hot 100, "Let It Go", and "My Affection" featuring PartyNextDoor, at numbers 84 and 86, respectively.
+Two tracks from the EP charted on the Billboard Hot 100: "Let It Go", and "My Affection" featuring PartyNextDoor, at numbers 84 and 86, respectively.
 "Come Thru" featuring Usher was certified platinum on August 20 by the Recording Industry Association of America (RIAA).
 A few days later, on August 25, her song "Body" was certified gold, "Playing Games" was certified two-time platinum, and "Girls Need Love" was certified three-time platinum by the Recording Industry Association of America (RIAA), respectively.
-On September 14, Walker was a musical guest on The Tonight Show Starring Jimmy Fallon, performing "Body" from her debut album Over It.
-The performance received praise from music-critics and fans alike, with Rolling Stone describing the performance as "beatific".
 On October 14, Walker won the Billboard Music Award for the Best Female R&B Artist at the 2020 ceremony, beating out Beyoncé and Lizzo.
-It became Walker's first Billboard Music Award win from three nominations respectively.
 Walker was also nominated for Top R&B Artist and Top R&B Album for Over It.

 On November 23, she released a repackaged version of the Over It album, titled Over It (Complete Edition).
 The repackaged version of the album features all 18 songs from the standard version of the album plus additional instrumentals, a capella versions, live renditions and more.
 On December 10, Walker's debut song, "Session 32" was certified gold and her collaboration featuring Jhené Aiko, titled "I'll Kill You" was certified platinum by the Recording Industry Association of America (RIAA), respectively.
 On the Billboard 200 year-end chart of 2020, Over It was the second best performing R&B album of the year behind The Weeknd's After Hours and was the seventeenth best performing album overall.